About the Show

 "Carmina Burana" will be a breathtaking fusion of dance and circus arts, transforming the iconic 20th-century musical masterpiece into a fully captivating experience.
 Audiences will witness Carl Orff’s "Carmina Burana" brought to life through poetic, electrifying scenes of passion and emotional transcendence.

 Originally choreographed to recorded music in 2015, Caroline Calouche has long dreamed of performing this work with live orchestra and choir—a vision she began exploring during the pandemic.
-Now, in celebration of 20 years of her artistry, over 100 performers will share the stage in a monumental collaboration.
-With themes that resonate deeply and energy that will leave you pulsing, this is an experience you cannot miss.
+Now, in celebration of 20 years of her artistry, over 130 performers will share the stage in a monumental collaboration.
+Carmina Burana is a family-friendly show with themes that resonate deeply and energy that will leave you pulsing.
+This is an experience you cannot miss.

 - Commemorative gift

-- VIP Area in the lobby that you can enjoy before the show, intermission and post-show
+- VIP Area in the lobby that you can enjoy before the show.

 - Commemorative gift

-- VIP Area in the lobby that you can enjoy before the show, intermission and post-show
+- VIP Area in the lobby that you can enjoy before the show.

 Artistic Leadership Team